kamil-cy/awake-guardian/README.md

 All requirements should be installed automatically.

 ## Platforms
-**AwakeGuardian** is working on Linux and Windows, and tries to work the same on any system.
+The program is working on Linux and Windows, and tries to work the same on any of each.
-Due to some technical differences between systems there are only few different approaches to some aspects, like how to run the program.
+Due to some technical differences between systems there are only few different approaches to some aspects of how the program works.

+**AwakeGuardian** it's just a script without a file extension that can be run simply as a command: `AwakeGuardian`

 ### Linux
-On Linux it's just a script without a file extension that can be run simply as a command.
-Just type a command: `AwakeGuardian`
+On Linux this command can be typed wherever it's acceptable to pass a command to run.

 ### Windows
-On Windows, files (Python scripts) without an extension are very sophisticated to run, so to avoid all of this there is a simple batch script that runs the program without a console window.
-Also just after installation on Windows the same batch file is put into your Desktop folder to make it easier to run it for the first time or make it run along with Windows start.
-However you can run the program at any time without using the batch script by typing `AwakeGuardian.py` using *cmd* or *PowerShell*, but in that case you'll get also Python's console window that holds the running program, so closing this window closes the whole program.
+On Windows you can run the program by typing the command using *cmd*, *PowerShell* or *Run dialog box* (keyboard shortcut *Logo+R*), however environment variable *PATH* has to be configured properly, which can be done when installing Python if *Add Python to PATH* is checked.

 ## Using